RKDSOne/ucl-irdm-2017/README.md

 # ucl-irdm-2017
 This project is for UCL's course Information Retrieval and Data Mining and is based on Kaggle's Competition 'Home Depot Kaggle Challenge.
 It includes Feature Engineering functions and implementation of Machine Learning models that rank products sold by Home Depot with respect to their relevance to user queries in order to improve the customer's shopping experience.
+The code is presented in Jupyter Notebook so that the structure regarding preprocessing, feature engineering, fine tuning of parameters, model training, model predictions and evaluation is clear.

 Dataset:      https://www.kaggle.com/c/home-depot-product-search-relevance/data
 Ground Truth: https://www.kaggle.com/c/home-depot-product-search-relevance/discussion/20587